- Background Information

 - Take no further action.

-Notwithstanding the above, the primary purpose of this policy is to identify bullying behaviour and to take action to prevent its occurrence in the workplace.
+Notwithstanding the above, the primary purpose of this policy and procedure is to identify bullying behaviour and to take action to prevent its occurrence in the workplace.
 This policy must not be used for the sole purpose of seeking a desired change in work arrangements (such as transfer, alternative duties, and / or reporting lines, etc.) or to receive compensation or any other pecuniary outcome.

 7. Confidentiality and Victimisation